Join our Student-Centered College!

 Pierce College’s Engineering Department offers a range of freshman and sophomore-level engineering courses.
 Additionally Pierce College is expanding its offerings in programming.
 The department has a strong focus on improving pathways for engineering students to transfer to four-year engineering programs.

 About Pierce College:

 Pierce College is an innovative community college committed to student engagement and learning.
 We value student learning experiences that foster equity and diversity in the classroom and expand into our local and global communities.
-From closing achievement gaps for all students to building directed career pathways, faculty, staff, and administrators work collaboratively to lead initiatives that advance student success.
+From closing equity gaps for all students to building directed career pathways, faculty, staff, and administrators work collaboratively to lead initiatives that advance student success.
 The college serves over 15,000 students in basic skills, transfer, and professional technical programs.
-Through continuous efforts, we have improved retention rates by 16% and graduation rates by 25%.
+Through continuous efforts, we have improved retention rates by 17% and graduation rates by 89%.
 This year, Pierce was named a top community college in several national polls.

 Pierce College employees and students live and work in various communities that offer the diverse cultural and environmental benefits of rural, suburban, and urban lifestyles in the Pacific Northwest.
 As part of the community and technical college system in Washington State, the District includes Pierce College Fort Steilacoom, Pierce College Puyallup, Pierce College at Joint Base Lewis-McChord, as well as other extended learning sites.

 Leading efforts to increase student success in engineering and computer programming,